Sapphirine/Mate_Finder_Dating_Website/README.md

     ├── ...
-    ├── MateFinder_BigDataAnalytics         # Python Django Files (you want to run locally from this folder) │   ├── MateFinder                      # The application folder (all the code is here) ├── view.py                 # Controller connecting frontend and backend and do kmeans and image processing ├── model.py                # Connecting to AWS MySQL database ├── static                  # This folder contains all the CSS and JS files └── templates               # This folder contains HTML templates │   ├── MateFinder_BigDataAnalytics     # Main website folder (contains settings and URLs) │   └── manager.py                      # python file comes with Django that can manage the project └── ...
+    ├── MateFinder_BigDataAnalytics         # Python Django Files (you want to run locally from this folder) │   ├── MateFinder                      # The application folder (all the code is here) │   │       ├── view.py                 # Controller connecting frontend and backend and do kmeans and image processing │   │       ├── model.py                # Connecting to AWS MySQL database
+    │   │       ├── static                  # This folder contains all the CSS and JS files │   │       └── templates               # This folder contains HTML templates
+    │   ├── MateFinder_BigDataAnalytics     # Main website folder (contains settings and URLs)
+    │   └── manager.py                      # python file comes with Django that can manage the project └── ...
 ### Data Process folder
+    .
+    ├── ...
+    ├── data_process                        # Python files that preprocess profile data and image URL │   ├── addImageURL.py                  # Append image URL to the csv file
+    │   ├── analyzeData.py                  # step3.1: This file will analyze raw data for partition purpose.
+    │   ├── generate_photo_markdown.py      # Create a markdown file that will be used in Github I/O
+    │   ├── kmeans.py                       # Use `Spark` to do kmeans
+    │   ├── kmeansPredict.py                # Use `Spark` to predict new data
+    │   ├── plotError.py                    # Plot K vs. error plot
+    │   ├── prepareImage.py                 # Add photo to Microsoft Cognitive Server
+    │   ├── prepareKmeans.py                # Step 3.2: modify the text data to categorical data for each entry.
+    │   ├── preprocess.py                   # Step 1: Extract features we would like to cover in the kmeans.
+    │   └── removeEmpty.py                  # Step 2: Remove entrys (rows) that has empty fields (cell) and abnormal heights └── ...

 ## How to access our website?
 We have hosted our website on AWS Elestic Beanstalk -> [http://matefinder-env.xmx2nui3gd.us-west-2.elasticbeanstalk.com/MateFinder](http://matefinder-env.xmx2nui3gd.us-west-2.elasticbeanstalk.com/MateFinder)